 You can see how the whole place looked in 2014 with this photo tour of my house and garden.

 Sadly, for reasons outside my control, the house was bulldozed in 2019.
 I now live on a small farm near Byron Bay, Australia, where I combine food growing with art, creating a magical aesthetic with plants and natural elements.
-Stay tuned for posts about my creations here.
+You can see my garden here and here.

 I am into resilience and sustainable living